marcusraycirkle/mycirkle-website/BOT_COMMANDS.md

 ## Overview
 This document outlines all Discord bot commands for managing the MyCirkle Loyalty Program.

+**Webhook Configuration**: Configure webhook URLs as environment variables in your Cloudflare Worker settings (see DEPLOYMENT.md).

+**Important**: All commands must verify that the Discord user exists in the database before executing operations.

 ---

 ## 📊 Points Management Commands